Rent and payment

 If you do not find the answers to your questions, please send an email to firstname.lastname@example.org.

-A refundable deposit of SEK 2000 is always charged.
 For further information about the deposit and the deposit return.

 Short stay fee